Exclusive: Tesla's board seeking more information on Musk's financing plan - sources

 Tesla declined to comment.

+Some analysts have suggested that Musk could convince Tesla’s top shareholders, such as Fidelity Investments and China’s Tencent, to roll their equity stakes into the deal, thereby significantly reducing the amount of money needed to be raised.
+However, the deal structure would come with big logistical and legal challenges when it comes to buying out smaller shareholders, analysts have said.

+Saudi Arabia’s Public Investment Fund (PIF) has taken a stake of less than 5 percent in Tesla, a source familiar with the matter said on Tuesday.
+It is not clear if PIF is interested in financing Musk’s proposed take-private deal.

-Reporting by Carl O'Donnell and Liana B. Baker in New York
+Reporting by Carl O'Donnell and Liana B. Baker in New York; editing by Clive McKeef